mcmillan03/Robotbuilder/README.md

 In short, I don't know.
 The code has languished for a while.

 The source that was used with Visual Studio 2003.NET in the hopes that a developer might someday upgrade to work with a "modern" build tool.

+Here is a link to the orginal web page: http://www2.ece.ohio-state.edu/~orin/RobotBuilder/RobotBuilder.html